kodekloudhub/community-faq/docs/vscode-tips.md

 * **Copy** - `COMMAND + C`
 * **Paste** - `COMMAND + SHIFT + V`

+### Linux

+Unfortunately we have not so far been able to determine the key combinations for Linux desktops, and information is thin on the ground.
+Copying sometimes works from right mouse menu, but pasting is an issue.
+If you know a key combination that works, either submit a PR, or notify one of the KodeKloud operatives in Slack.

 ## The terminal I had open closed on me!